-- Relaxed lifestyle for all the family just 2 hours north of Auckland
+- Relaxed lifestyle just 2 hours from Auckland

-- FRACP or equivalent specialist qualification, e.g. FRCP with CCT
+- FRACP or equivalent specialist qualifications (e.g. FRCP with CCT)

 - Sailing, scuba diving, paddleboarding, mountain biking, surfing…

-You will have broad specialist experience in Gastroenterology and a sound understanding of contemporary models of care.
-You will be an innovative thinker with ideas to contribute to the further development of the service.
+For this role, you will have broad specialist experience in geriatric medicine and a sound understanding of contemporary models of care.
+Previous Acute Stroke experience would be advantageous.

-In addition, you will have proven leadership skills and experience working in a multidisciplinary team environment; and an interest in medical education and teaching, including providing supervision and education to medical students, registrars and other clinical staff; and of course, a commitment to ongoing quality improvement programmes.
+You will also have proven leadership skills and experience working in a multidisciplinary team environment; an interest in medical education and teaching, including providing supervision and education to medical students, registrars and other clinical staff; and of course, a commitment to ongoing quality improvement programmes.